DefGuard/docs/for-developers/translations-web/switching-language.md

 # Switching language

 To switch between languages simply update `language` value inside `AppStore` state.
-If the value set is not corresponding to an available translation declared in `Locales` type, it will fall back into `en` translation.
+If the value set is not corresponding to an available translation declared in `Locales` type, it will fall back into `en` (English) translation.

 This behavior is controlled by the effect inside `AppLoader` component.